Nalla-V/dutch-manifesto-multilabel-classification/README.md

   predicted separately, though the annotations are clearly correlated.
 - Results come from one seed and one split.
 No variance estimates.

-## Context

-Final assignment for the Text Mining course, LIACS, Leiden University, 2025.
-Joint work with Luis Chial Sanchez: Luis handled the classical and embedding models, I handled RobBERT-2023 and the long-tail experiments, and we finalised the report together.